funxfun/tekapo/README.md

 Tekapo was born as a result as an attempt to reduce that stress.
 Simply, I wanted an app that would control our Android TVs (any thus any apps like Youtube, Netflix, Disney+ etc.) such that they would be unlocked if they achieved certain tasks.

 I then had the idea to prompt OpenAI's GPT LLM (large language model) for several multiple-choice questions covering a range of topics aimed our childrens' age.
+They then get 2 mins for every answer correct.
+Max 10 answers per session.

 This is a prototype app that I'd say is still in alpha.
 The responses from OpenAI tend to repeat the questions and the format is not consistent (hence the try-and-error attempt at implementing as many approaches as possible in Content.java).